...ABOUT REALTORS AND MLS (Multiple Listing Services)

 Somewhere in the vicinity of 90% of all Real Estate Transactions in Alberta involve a Real Estate Agent in one form or another, and yet many Buyers misunderstand the process and costs involved.
 Hopefully, what follows here will clear up some confusion:

 Under the CREA umbrella, each Canadian Province has a Provincial Association (In Alberta’s case AREA – The Alberta Real Estate Association) and each Provincial is made up of Regional Boards.
 In Alberta the two largest Real Estate Boards are, not surprisingly, Calgary and Edmonton.
-David and Mary are members of the Edmonton Realtor’s Association (RAE) and are therefore 2 of 3200 Licensed, co-operating Realtors in that Association.
+David is a member of the Edmonton Realtor’s Association (RAE) and are therefore 1 of 3200 Licensed, co-operating Realtors in that Association.
 Why is this interesting to you?
-Well, it means that we can show you any listing, basically, in Alberta (although we tend to stay somewhat closer to home).
-For most buyer’s, working with one realtor to view 10 properties is infinitely more convenient that trying to co-ordinate with 10 different Realtors, (some of who are too busy, on vacation or whatever, to meet with you).
+Well, it means that I can show you any listing, basically, in Alberta (although I tend to stay somewhat closer to home).
+For most buyer’s, working with one realtor to view 10 properties is infinitely more convenient that trying to co-ordinate with 10 different Realtors.

 Furthermore, it can be difficult (especially in the Country) to get a Realtor’s undivided attention, if you have indicated that you intend to use the Listing Realtor, regardless of the service level of a Realtor that has put in some effort to find and show you the total range properties that might be suitable, not just their own listings.
 Remember, although the services of a Realtor cost you, the buyer nothing (Realtor’s are almost always paid entirely by the Seller) we are paid purely on a commission basis, and the only thing we have to ‘sell’ is our time and expertise.
 Therefore, it can be worth thousands of dollars to a buyer to make a commitment to an experienced local Realtor, provided they are doing what they say they’ll do.
 In other words, like anyone – a Realtor is likely to work harder if they have an expectation of eventually getting paid.